Ryex/pyitect/README.md

             "Bar": ""
         }
     }

  * **name** -> the name of the plugin (No spaces)
  * **author** -> the author of the plugin
- * **version** -> a version for the plugin, a string that can be any form set up tools suports
+ * **version** -> a version for the plugin, a string that can be any form set up tools supports
  * **file** -> a path to the file that when imported will provide a module who's namespace contains all provided plugins
- * **mode** -> (OPTIONAL) defaults to `'import'` on pyhton 3.4 and up `'ecec'` otherwise: sets the import mode
+ * **mode** -> (OPTIONAL) defaults to `'import'` on python 3.4 and up `'ecec'` otherwise: sets the import mode
- * **consumes** -> a maping of needed component names to version strings, empty string = no requierment
+ * **consumes** -> a mapping of needed component names to version strings, empty string = no requirement
  * **provides** -> a mapping of provided component names to [prefix mappings](#multivers)

-<a id="vers"></a>Version Requierments
+<a id="version-requierments"></a>Version Requierments
 --------------------

-a plugin can provid version requierments for the components it's importing
+a plugin can provide version requirements for the components it's importing

-a version string is formated like so
+a version string is formatted like so

-    plugin_name:version_requierments
+    plugin_name:version_requirements

-both parts are optional and an empty stirng or a string contaiing only an '*' means no requierment a version requierment can include logical operators to get version greater than or less than the spesifiyed value, you can evem select ranges
+both parts are optional and an empty string or a string containing only an '*' means no requirement a version requirement can include logical operators to get version greater than or less than the specified value, you can evem select ranges

 here are some examples

-    ""  // no requierment
+    ""  // no requirement
     "*" // no requierment
-    "FooPlugin" // from this plugin and no other, but any version "FooPlugin:*" // from this plugin and no other, but any version "FooPlugin:1" // from this plugin and no other, verison 1.x.x "FooPlugin:1.0" // 1.0.x
+    "FooPlugin" // from this plugin and no other, but any version "FooPlugin:*" // from this plugin and no other, but any version "FooPlugin:1" // from this plugin and no other, version 1.x.x "FooPlugin:1.0" // 1.0.x
-    "FooPlugin:1.0.1" // version 1.0.1 or any post releace
+    "FooPlugin:1.0.1" // version 1.0.1 or any post release
     "FooPlugin:1.0.1-pre123" // 1.0.1-pre123 -> this exact version
-    "FooPlugin:1.0.1.1" // oh did I mention that your version strings can basicly go on forever? chouse your own style!
+    "FooPlugin:1.0.1.1" // oh did I mention that your version strings can basically go on forever? choose your own style!
-    "FooPlugin:1.2" // 1.2.x and any pre/post/dev releace
+    "FooPlugin:1.2" // 1.2.x and any pre/post/dev release
     "FooPlugin:>1.0" // greater than 1.0
     "FooPlugin:>=1.2.3" // greater than or equal to 1.2.3
     "FooPlugin:<=2.1.4" // less than or equal to 2.1.4